Rhyme and Repeat: 5 Poetry Activities Kids Will Love

 Mrs. Backward lived in Rome, But "Emor" was her real home.
 She wore a cap upon her toes And put a sock upon her nose.
 Her bluebird liked to say "meow!"
 But please, oh please--don't ask me how.

-- A limerick poem - At Imagine Learning, we love limericks so much that we find excuses to write them every year (and we ask our young friends to help us).
+- A limerick poem - Do you know how to write a limerick?
+At Imagine Learning, we love limericks so much that we find excuses to write them every year (and we ask our young friends to help us).
 To understand how limerick writing works, listen to Nick's limerick song:

 Want even more variety?
 Write a rap poem!